markusmoenig/Eldiron-Book/src/assets.md

 # Assets View: Overview

-In the assets overview you can add assets to your game project.
+In the assets overview you can add to and edit the assets of your game.

 <p align="center">
   <img src="images/assets_overview.png">